buidler-labs/hashgraph-venin-js/lib.docs/markdown/guides/wallet.md

 ### Strato's take
 :::caution
 This feature is currently in active development.
-As such, it is verry likely that the final API, once the stable release hits the streets, will differ.
+As such, it is very likely that the final API, once the stable release hits the streets, will differ.
 :::

 Based on the original HIP-338 proposal, we went on and simplified the overall `Wallet` interface to a `StratoWallet` which only currently knows 2 operations: